cloudquery/cloudquery/website/pages/docs/plugins/destinations/s3/overview.md

 ## Authentication

-Authenitcation is similar to AWS CLI.
+Authentication is similar to AWS CLI.
 See also [aws source plugin](../../sources/aws/overview#authentication) for more information.

 ## Example